fugu-chop/launch_school/rb100_programming_backend_prep/introduction_to_programming_with_ruby/notes/3_methods.md

 ### Mutating the caller
 When calling a method, the *argument* can be altered permanently.
 We call this *mutating the caller*.

+Integers are immutable, and so cannot be mutated by methods.
 ```
 def some_method(number)
   number = 7 # this is implicitly returned by the method, regardless of what we put in as a number